meteor/meteor/docs/source/commandline.md

 <h3 id="meteorgenerate-wizard"> Using the Wizard  </h3>

-if you run the following command:
+If you run the following command:

 ```bash
 meteor generate
 ```

-it will prompt the following questions.
+It will prompt the following questions.

 ![Screenshot 2022-11-09 at 11 38 29](https://user-images.githubusercontent.com/70247653/200859087-a2ef63b6-7ac1-492b-8918-0630cbd30686.png)